 - Supervise patient flow, make scheduling decisions, and assist with patient questions.

-- Triage patients: includes employing orthopaedic and general medical knowledge to acquire patient history, perform physical exam, take necessary measurements (i.e. grip strength, leg lengths) and use special testing to form a tentative assessment and present to supervising physician
+- Triage patients: includes employing orthopaedic and general medical knowledge to acquire patient history, perform physical exam, take necessary measurements (i.e., grip strength, leg lengths) and use special testing to form a tentative assessment and present to supervising physician

--Organize and schedule service line surgeries.
+- Organize and schedule all service line surgeries.

 - Render follow up care and services commensurate with education, experience and standard departmental office policy and protocol.

-- Academic, teaching, research and clinical care administrative support.
+- Academic, teaching, research, and clinical care administrative support.